pmyjd11/StochasticNumericsDissertation/README.md

 Section 6.4 (Stochastic Numerics: Weak methods - A numerical example: Continuous Black-Scholes formula):
 The functions explicitEulerGBM.m, milsteinGBM.m and randomWalkGBM.m are called in code sections 2,3 and 4 of the driver BlackScholes.m to produce the table on page 102, the columns of which are used to produce figure 17 (page 103).
-Note that the first code section must be run before any others, as this defines the variables of the problem.
+Note that the first code section of BlackScholes.m must be run before any others, as this defines the variables of the problem.
+Use the 'Run Section' feature to run this code.

+Section 6.6 (Stochastic Numerics: Weak methods - Talay-Tubaro extrapolation method):
+The functions TalayTubaroOrderTwo.m and TalayTubaroOrderThree.m (which both call the function randomWalkGBM.m) are called in code sections 5 and 6 of the driver BlackScholes.m to produce the tables on pages 108 and 110.
+Note that again, the first code section of BlackScholes.m must be run before any others.
 Use the 'Run Section' feature to run this code.